 East Vancouver Training Centre

-Private classes are available for groups of participants, businesses and companies.
-Use the contact information posted above to inquire about having a private course at your facility or at the training centre’s.
+Private classes are available for groups of participants, businesses, and companies.
+Use the contact information posted above to inquire about a private course at your facility or the training centers.

 Did You Know?

 Compressing the chest mimics the action of a fully functioning heart, contracting and allowing the heart muscles to relax in order to fill up and pump blood to the rest of the body in the case of a cardiac arrest.
 Chest compressions are done in the middle of the chest along the nipple line.

 - For effective chest compressions, push hard and push fast.

 - Compressions should have a rate of at least 100 compressions per minute.

 - Compression depth should be at least 2 inches or 5 centimeters

 - Always allow for full recoil of the chest after each compression to allow for the heart to fill before the next compression